Z-162576/Hardware-Projects/README.md

 ## *No information, schematics, firmware, software, or advice in these projects are intended for medical, or clinical use or for use in critical applications.
 These tools should not be used to treat and or diagnose any disease or medical condition.*

 # Multichannel Precision Thermocouple Interface with Isolated RS 485 and 2 Channel (Bidirectional, Unidirectional) Isolated TEC Driver (In-Progress) *
 PCB contains six channel K-type thermocouple inputs (PCC-SMP-V-K) with internal cold junction compensation through the AFE and A/D ICs.
 External flash for data logging and configuration.
 STM32F4 for processing and throughput over USB 2.0 FS.
 Dual architecture drivers for thermoelectric coolers, and galvanically isolated power electronics sections, with H-bridge and PMBUS controlled buck converter.
 External TMP117 for temperature reference.
 External voltage reference for ADC.
 Isolated current sense, internal and Hall effect.
 Peltier surface temperature control loop via thermocouple inputs.
+PCB stackup: SIG-GND-GND-SIG for signal integrity.

 <img src='A_TEC_Thermo/Screenshot 2026-08-22 060502.png' width='700' />
 <img src='A_TEC_Thermo/Screenshot 2026-08-22 060559.png' width='700' />
 <img src='A_TEC_Thermo/Screenshot 2026-08-22 060632.png' width='600' />

 # Open Source Kinetic Imager Lite (OSKI Lite) *
 Multispectral imaging module containing inputs for a visible light and LWIR imager (FLIR Lepton).
 Contains temperature, barometer, IMU, ToF, ambient light sensors.
 QSPI flash, communications over USB 2.0 HS with external PHY, STM32H743 for video frame processing and throughput.
 Power sequencing for imagers.
+6 layer PCB stackup -> SIG-GND-SIG-PWR-GND-SIG

 <img src='OSKI_LITE/Screenshot 2026-08-22 060301.png' width='700' />

 # Compact Pulse Oximeter and Sensor USB Interface (In Progress) *
 Compact 60x30 mm sensor board in order to evaluate various sensors include a max 30102 pulse oximeter, max 30205 temperature sensor, mems microphone, bmi 323 IMU, apds-9306 ambient light sensor.
 Separate LDOs for analog and digital supply rails.
 Command and control planned via USB CDC through an STM32F411 to enable analysis and plotting of heart rate, IMU, SpO2 data.
+PCB stackup: SIG-GND-GND-SIG for signal integrity.

 <img src='STM32AHM/Screenshot 2026-08-24 052754.png' width='900'  />